JBillsDev/people_data_project/README.md

 ## Portfolio Item for JBillsDev

-A small application that allows addition, editting, and removal of people into a live database.
-Database is able to be saved to and loaded from a single file, the name of which is coded into the application.
+A small application that allows addition, editting, and removal of people into a list that is able to be saved to and loaded from a single file, the name of which is coded into the application.

 ## Project Highlights